-- Combine coconut cream, coconut sugar and vanilla in a small saucepan and bring to a simmer.
+- Combine coconut cream, coconut sugar, and vanilla in a small saucepan and bring to a simmer on low heat.

-- Reduce heat and continue simmering for 25 minutes stirring regularly.
+- Continue simmering the caramel for 25 minutes stirring regularly.

-- Let caramel cool in saucepan and add a pinch of sea salt.
+- Let caramel cool in the saucepan and add a pinch of sea salt.

-- Transfer to air-tight container and store in refrigerator for up to 2 weeks.
+- Once cooled, transfer the sauce to an air-tight container and store in the refrigerator for up to 2 weeks.